mdublin/ovp-frontend-heroku/README.md

 To start gunicorn server locally you need to swap out the configuration in wsgi.py to "production" instead of "production_heroku".

 Then run:
-$ gunicorn app.wsgi:application --log-level debug
+$ gunicorn app.wsgi:application

+For errorhandler() to work, have to set Debug=False in the config files.
+Also, for Gunicorn, drop the '--log-level debug' from $ gunicorn app.wsgi:application --log-level debug command.
+The full command would be used locally in dev environment.

 (Leaving run.py file in case you want to use Flask server instead of Gunicorn)